ducky64/lacc23-embedded/lab2_0.md

    - This may take a while
 3. Also install these libraries:
    - **Adafruit SSD1306** by Adafruit
+     - This may prompt you about dependencies being required, choose to "Install All"
    - **ESP32Servo** by Kevin Harrington,John K. Bennett
    - **ESP8266Audio** by Earle F. Philhower, III
-   - If prompted to install dependencies, do so.

 ### Install ESPHome